AREA OF LEARNING AND EXPERIENCEExpressive Arts

-The expressive arts are also a powerful medium through which learners can explore Wales and its unique traditions and diverse cultures.
+The expressive arts are also a powerful medium through which learners can explore Wales and its unique and diverse traditions, history and cultures.
 They can provide opportunities for learners to explore their own cultural heritage and that of other people, places and times, and through this discover how the expressive arts can be used to shape and express personal, social and cultural identities.
+Learners will be exposed to and explore work from diverse cultures and societies and learn about these influences, histories and impact.
 Learners can also explore how the expressive arts can be used to question and challenge viewpoints and be a force for personal and societal change.

 Responding and reflecting, both as artist and audience, is a fundamental part of learning in the expressive arts.